 the foibles of man and his methods.
 Some think that the Holy Spirit

-guided the canon selection process so that—properly understood—the
+guided the writing of the passages and/or the canon selection process so that—properly understood—the

 material incorporated reflects the truth and has stood the test of time.